Transcript below of: Should the knee ever go beyond the ankle in warrior 2?

 So this month’s question comes from Fiona, who’s a dear friend of mine actually, but it’s a good question.
 “I’ve always been taught that the bent knee should never go beyond the toes, e.g. in warrior 2, but I don’t really know why.
 Is this absolutely vital for knee health, and if so, why?”

-And then she has in parentheses: “especially when I come across articles like this: http://trustmephysiotherapy.com/myth-knees-never-past-your-toes/”
+And then she has in parentheses: “especially when I come across articles like this: http://trustmephysiotherapy.com/myth-knees-never-past-your-toes/” We also wrote an article: Should the Knee Go in Front of the Ankle in Yoga?

 So, Fiona wants to know, what’s my view?